Introduction

 - Use in deployment steps:

-– Search for files.find /var/log -name "*.log"
+find– Search for files.find /var/log -name "*.log"to identify large log files.

-shows space used by directories.
+du– Estimate file space usage.du -sh *shows space used by directories.

 📁 File Viewing & Manipulation

-– View file contents.- Combine with
+cat– View file contents.- Combine with

-for quick searches.
+grepfor quick searches.

 - Combine with

-to view logs comfortably.
+less/more– Page through text.less /var/log/syslogto view logs comfortably.

-– Search text with patterns.- Example:
+grep– Search text with patterns.- Example:

 grep "ERROR" /var/log/app.log